The X-Files Season 10, Episode 2

 Don’t worry about my feelings or anything, X-Files.
 Show me Fox and Dana, suffering alone in their individual – if completely parallel – hells.
 Their fears are so close, but so informed by they personal way they’ve experienced even shared events.
 Mulder fears William being taken from him like Samantha and Scully both were.
 In all the years he’s dedicated to his sister’s memory, he hasn’t been able to find a way to prevent the abduction of someone he loves.
 For Scully, the terror is in William being transformed – altered the way she was.
 From what I’ve read about parents who lose young children, the silence and internalized grief is often what causes the couple to fall apart completely.
 TALK to each other, my darlings.
 For real this time.

 The emotional beating of the maternal continues when Mulder and Scully arrive for their audience with Dr. Goldman.
 He gives them a tour of his facilities.
 Children are kept individually in locked cells that only resemble ordinary bedrooms.
 (All to limit the environmental factors that can have an effect on their treatments, he says.)
 These are the kids on Sanjay’s wall.
 He rattles off a list of maladies as the they walk past their windows, all genetic abnormalities.
 It’s heartbreaking.
 Most people would avert their eyes if they saw one of these patients on the street, but all Scully can see are children: sleeping, coloring, waving at her shyly from behind shatter-proof glass.
 She asks one boy where his parents are; he insists that he doesn’t have any.
-Again, I can’t help thinking that Goldman hides his work in plain site because his subjects are people he counts on society at large ignoring.
+Again, I can’t help thinking that Goldman hides his work in plain sight because his subjects are people he counts on society at large ignoring.
 His only obstacle?
 Their mothers, who he deceives without remorse.
 These women would put themselves through hell to protect their children – and that’s what they thought they were doing.
 It’s not this specific outcome but the women’s ignorance of it that’s Scully’s greatest fear.

 Unlike in “My Struggle,” there are a lot of interesting themes at work in “Founder’s Mutation.”
 The explosive conclusion of Molly and Kyle’s story comes fast, furiously and with many references to The Shining, but it’s also a statement on adolescence and on how unprepared the conspiracy still is to tether down elements it can’t control.
 Adolescence is when those characteristics you encouraged and enjoyed in your young kids (“He’s such a firecracker!”
 “She’s so thoughtful and serious.”) are thrown under the magnifying lens of puberty and can manifest in mysterious and destructive ways. (“She threw a glass at my head!”
 “He hasn’t come out of his room in three days.”)
-Dr. Goldman is nurturing otherworldly skills in children which which they can easily overpower him as they move into adulthood.
+Dr. Goldman is nurturing otherworldly skills in children with which they can easily overpower him as they move into adulthood.
 It’s all well and good when young Molly uses her ESP to do some hands-free Lego organizing.
 Not so much when she uses it to throw a full-grown adult man against a wall with significant force.
 There’s also the phantom connection between the two siblings and with it, a desperation that’s enhancing their individual powers.
 Back to the drawing board on those hybrids then, boys?

 When Mulder and Scully talk about William in front of the hospital, Scully’s feelings of helplessness overwhelm her.
 Mulder’s strategy?
 To keep pulling the thread.
 The agents’ ability to move forward and keep asking questions in the wake of tragedy is where the hope lives in this show about manipulation, lies, and forces beyond our control.
 Molly and Kyle have vanished at the end of “Founder’s Mutation” and the DOD brought out their big guns (and tanks!) to sweep the crime scene.
 But Mulder pockets the vial of Kyle’s blood drawn by Augustus and gives it to Scully like a present.
 The thread gives a little more.